DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-04-23-setting-up-permissions.md

 ---
-title: Setting up permissions (iteration 1 for Titan Partnership Ltd)
+title: Setting up permissions
 description: Let providers set up permissions between themselves and their partner organisations
-date: 2020-03-30
+date: 2020-04-24
 ---

 Training providers can work with multiple accredited bodies who ratify their courses.
 Some providers also ratify their own courses.